Florida

 International Investment Creates Jobs in Florida

-• In 2022 (latest data available), foreign-controlled companies employed 487,000 Florida workers.
-Major sources of foreign investment in Florida included the United Kingdom, Canada and France.
+• In 2023 (latest data available), foreign-controlled companies employed an estimated 455 thousand Florida workers.
+Major sources of foreign investment in Florida included the United Kingdom, Canada, and Germany.

 Florida’s Major Metropolitan Areas Benefit from Exporting